RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	availability	management	is	focused	on resources	being	available	to	users	and	services	when	they	are	needed; it’s	primarily	concerned	with	uptime	and	accessibility	from	the	correct locations.
  	C	is	incorrect	because	continuity	management	is	focused	on	the restoration	of	services	and	continuity	of	operations	following	an unexpected	outage	or	disaster.
  	D	is	incorrect	because	configuration	management	is	focused	on tracking	all	devices	and	services	within	the	enterprise	and	maintaining information	on	their	provisioning	and	level	of	resources.

-36. Which	of	the	following	can	add	significant	costs	to	an	organizationfollowing	a	successful	exploit?
+### Question # 1 - 	Which	of	the	following	can	add	significant	costs	to	an	organizationfollowing	a	successful	exploit?
 A.	Regulations
 B.	Interoperability
 C.	Measured	service